rpetit3/dragonflye/README.md

 This will list all basecaller models that are avialable in Medaka.

-### --R1 & --R2
+### --pilon & --R1 & --R2

 If Illumina short-reads are provided, polishing will be done with Pilon.
+The value of `--pilon` (Default 1) is the number of polishing rounds that will be conducted.

 ### Choosing which stages to use